markkuleppala/Thesis/README.md

 # Thesis

-Master's thesis LaTeX files and drafts
+Master's thesis files in the repository.
+Drafts can be found under releases.